-- 1. Complete a Learning Contract that is reviewed and signed by both the student and the fieldwork preceptor at the beginning of the term (by the second Friday of the fall or spring semester or the first Friday of the summer 8-week term) and then at the end of the term, when the student's progress in meeting the objectives and deliverables is assessed.
+- Submit a Learning Contract that is approved by the Fieldwork Developer and signed by both the student and the fieldwork preceptor by the second Friday of the fall or spring semester or the first Friday of the summer 8-week term and then again at the end of the term, when the student's progress in meeting the objectives and deliverables is assessed.
 As part of the Learning Contract, students are required to review the Principles of the Ethical Practice of Public Health and agree to adhere to them while completing their fieldwork.
-Please note that students will not be permitted to register for PUBH 393: Public Health Fieldwork until an approved Learning Contract has been signed by the student, preceptor and Fieldwork Developer. - 2.
+Students will not be permitted to register for PUBH 393: Public Health Fieldwork until an approved Learning Contract has been signed by the student and preceptor and submitted to the Fieldwork Developer.
+To meet this deadline and provide sufficient time for review, students must submit a draft of the Learning Contract to the Fieldwork Developer no later than the first day of the semester. - 2.
 Complete the Fieldwork Performance Self-Assessment, due to the Fieldwork Developer by the Friday of Final Exam Week. - 3.
 Facilitate the completion of the Public Health Fieldwork Performance Evaluation by the fieldwork preceptor, due to the Fieldwork Developer by the Friday of Final Exam Week.